 3. Why the report card never comes

 Before universities started communicating electronically, grades were sent to the student’s home in the mail, and parents could intercept the envelope.
 That’s no longer the case.
-Still, there are ways for parents to see how their offspring are doing.
-Universities may share grades with parents who submit proof that the student is a dependent for tax purposes or if the student signs a release form.
+Still, there are ways for parents to see how their student is doing.
+At UBC, students can authorize parents to access some records and information by submitting a third-party authorization.

-But the quickest, easiest way to find out your child’s grades is to just ask.
+But the quickest, easiest way to find out your student’s grades is to just ask.